 One of the biggest wedding trends of the last few years is originality — have a unique invitation, learn a quirky dance — but the same has not been true for honeymoons, which I am perpetually confused about.
 The standard luxury beach honeymoon is fine, but so one-size-fits-all.
 A honeymoon shouldn’t just be some generic vacation.
 This is the vacation to end all vacations!

-When I started researching itineraries and honeymoon planning tips for Portugal, I didn’t find hardly anything written about honeymoons in Portugal.
-I couldn’t believe it—Portugal is a very popular destination for general travel, why not for honeymoons?
+My husband and I knew that the stereotypical honeymoon destination wasn’t for us, and we wound up traveling to Portugal for our honeymoon.
+When I started researching honeymoon itineraries and honeymoon planning tips for Portugal, I found hardly anything written about honeymoons in Portugal.
+I couldn’t believe it—Portugal is a popular destination for general travel.
+Why not for honeymoons?
 Were we one of the few couples who wanted to do a honeymoon there?
-Or were we just one of the few who felt compelled to write about it?
+Or was I the only one who felt compelled to write about it?

-For any other couples considering a honeymoon to Portugal or other under-the-radar locations, here are our 6 tips for planning a honeymoon to an unconventional destination.
+For any other couples considering a honeymoon to Portugal or other unorthodox locations, here are our 6 tips for planning a honeymoon to an unconventional destination.

 Brainstorm Your Itinerary Together

 Similar to a marriage, planning a honeymoon should be something that you and your future spouse do together.
 After all, this will be one of the most memorable trips of your life!
 There may not be prearranged itineraries available for unconventional destinations so it is important that you both provide input about how you picture your honeymoon.
 Talk about what types of things you hope to do while traveling together, what expectations you have, what feeling you want to feel on your honeymoon.
 All of these questions will help shape how you arrange your itinerary.